mtconnect/cppagent/README.md

     *Default*: false

-* `PidFile` - UNIX only.
-The full path of the file that contains the process id of the daemon.
-This is not supported in Windows.

-    *Default*: agent.pid

-* `ServiceName` - Changes the service name when installing or removing the service.
-This allows multiple agents to run as services on the same machine.

-    *Default*: MTConnect Agent

-* `Port`	- The port number the agent binds to for requests.

-    *Default*: 5000

-* `ServerIp` - The server IP Address to bind to.
-Can be used to select the interface in IPV4 or IPV6.

-    *Default*: 0.0.0.0

-* `AllowPut`	- Allow HTTP PUT or POST of data item values or assets.

-    *Default*: false

-* `AllowPutFrom`	- Allow HTTP PUT or POST from a specific host or list of hosts.
-Lists are comma (,) separated and the host names will be validated by translating them into IP addresses.

-    *Default*: none

 * `JsonVersion`     - JSON Printer format.
 Old format: 1, new format: 2

     *Default*: 2

-* `LegacyTimeout`	- The default length of time an adapter can be silent before it is disconnected.
-This is only for legacy adapters that do not support heartbeats.

-    *Default*: 600

-* `ReconnectInterval` - The amount of time between adapter reconnection attempts.
-  This is useful for implementation of high performance adapters where availability needs to be tracked in near-real-time.
-Time is specified in milliseconds (ms).

-    *Default*: 10000

-* `IgnoreTimestamps` - Overwrite timestamps with the agent time.
-This will correct clock drift but will not give as accurate relative time since it will not take into consideration network latencies.
-This can be overridden on a per adapter basis.

-    *Default*: false

-* `PreserveUUID` - Do not overwrite the UUID with the UUID from the adapter, preserve the UUID in the Devices.xml file.
-This can be overridden on a per adapter basis.

-    *Default*: true

 * `SchemaVersion` - Change the schema version to a different version number.

     *Default*: 2.0

-* `ConversionRequired` - Global default for data item units conversion in the agent.
-  Assumes the adapter has already done unit conversion.

-    *Default*: true

-* `UpcaseDataItemValue` - Always converts the value of the data items to upper case.

-    *Default*: true

 * `MaxAssets` - The maximum number of assets the agent can hold in its buffer.
 The number is the actual count, not an exponent.